 (1)(i) The maximum, allowable capacity for eligible net-metering systems, based on nameplate capacity, shall be ten megawatts (10 MW), effective sixty (60) days after passage.
 The aggregate amount of net metering in the Block Island Power Company and the Pascoag Utility District shall not exceed three percent (3%) of peak load for each utility district; and

 (ii) Through December 31, 2018, the maximum, aggregate amount of community remote-net-metering systems built shall be thirty megawatts (30 MW).
 Any of the unused MW amount after December 31, 2018, shall remain available to community remote-net-metering systems until the MW aggregate amount is interconnected.
 After December 31, 2018, the commission may expand or modify the aggregate amount after a public hearing upon petition by the office of energy resources.
 The commission shall determine within six (6) months of such petition being docketed by the commission whether the benefits of the proposed expansion exceed the cost.
-This aggregate amount shall not apply to public entity facilities or multi-municipal collaborative facilities.
-By June 30, 2019, the commission shall conduct a study examining the cost to all customers of the inclusion of the distribution charge as a part of the net-metering calculation.
+This aggregate amount shall not apply to any net-metering financing arrangement involving public entity facilities, multi-municipal collaborative facilities, educational institutions, the federal government, hospitals, or nonprofits.
+By June 30, 2018, the commission shall conduct a study examining the cost and benefit to all customers of the inclusion of the distribution charge as a part of the net-metering calculation.

 (2) For ease of administering net-metered accounts and stabilizing net-metered account bills, the electric-distribution company may elect (but is not required) to estimate for any twelve-month (12) period:

 (i) The production from the eligible net-metering system or community remote-net-metering system; and